matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 # MSC2403: Add "knock" feature
 Many people are in invite-only rooms.
 Sometimes, someone wants to join such a room and can't, as they aren't invited.
-This proposal adds a feature for this user to indicate that they want to join said room.
+This proposal adds a feature for a user to indicate that they want to join a room.

 # Proposal
 This proposal implements the reserved "knock" membership type for the `m.room.member` state event.
-This state event indicates that a user knocks a room, that is asking for permission to join.
+This state event indicates that when a user knocks on a room, they are asking for permission to join.
 It contains an optional "reason" parameter to specify the reason you want to join.
-Like other membership types the parameters "displayname" and "avatar_url" are optional.
+Like other membership types the parameters, "displayname" and "avatar_url" are optional.
 This membership can be set from users who aren't currently in said room.
-An example for the membership would look as
+An example for the membership would look like the
-follows:
+following:
 ```json
 {
   "membership": "knock",